-The three main types of discursive writing as follows,
+The three main types of discursive writing are as follows,

-- The first type is termed as opinion essay.
+The first type is termed an opinion essay.
 You do analysis and collect all the relevant evidence.
 But here you are supposed to add your opinion too.
 Whatever it is, you are free to mention your opinion in the conclusion section.

-- In the second discursive essay type, you need to discuss on the basis of facts and figures only.
-It is termed as ‘for and against essay type’.
+In the second discursive essay type, you need to discuss based on facts and figures only.
+It is termed as the ‘for and against essay type.’
 Here you have to address the problem with evidence and its correct explanation.
-You need to explain supporting as well as opposing evidence to help the reader for honest decision.
+You need to explain supporting and opposing evidence to help the reader make a moral decision.